 From computer science to agriculture is only one step

-It can be strange to hear precisely a man of computers say that we must go back to our roots, to humanity, because it is not the figures, the glass and the concrete, in the midst of which we live, that are our right way.
-That’s how I started towards Urziceni, then exiting the big road, towards Moldova, to take it then on secondary paths, full of potholes, to the place where the silence surrounded me completely, in the village of Valea Măcrișului.
+It may be strange to hear a computer man say that we must return to our roots, to humanity, because numbers, glass and concrete, in the midst of which we live, are not our right path.
+So I started towards Urziceni, then leaving the main road, towards Moldova, and then taking secondary roads, full of potholes, to the place where silence surrounded me completely, in the commune of Valea Măcrișului.
 Beautiful and symbolic name.
 Here, in this corner of Ialomita County.
 It brings a freshness to your plate.
-That it is precisely about food freed from the constraints of the Modene civilization that I talk to Andrei Barbu, who first specialized in computers, after which he left everything in the puddle and left like this, one day, where he saw with his eyes.
+That it is precisely about food freed from the constraints of the Modene civilization that I talk to Andrei Barbu, who first specialized in computers, then left everything behind and left like this, one day, where he saw with his eyes.
 To a completely different world.
 To do agriculture.

 “Health tastes like it”